Johnson stresses ‘sheer might’ of UK union on Scotland trip

 Johnson and Sturgeon have often been at odds over their approach to tackling the coronavirus.
 Scotland, along with Wales and Northern Ireland, took a more cautious approach to easing lockdown restrictions than Johnson’s government has done in England and recommended nationwide.

-Johnson didn’t mention those differences ahead of his visit, which will see him visiting businesses that took a financial hit from the pandemic and thanking military personnel for participating in the U.K.’s efforts to cope with the virus.
+Johnson didn’t mention those differences ahead of his visit, which has him scheduled to visit businesses that took a financial hit from the pandemic and to thank military personnel for participating in the U.K.’s efforts to cope with the virus.

-Ahead of his arrival in the town of Stromness, in northeastern Scotland, a small group of masked protesters gathered, waving signs that said “Hands off Scotland” and “Our Scotland, our future.”
+His first stop was Copland Dock, in the northeast town of Stromness.
+Johnson strode out to meet fishermen and picked up a massive crab in each of his gloved hands.
+The fishermen told Johnson about their struggles and concerns as British and EU negotiators try to strike a post-Brexit trade deal.

+As if to underscore the thorny issue, negotiators in London closed the latest round of trade talks Thursday without any progress – and fishing rights were cited as a stumbling block.